Apperception

 • PCE reports

-Being a ‘Software Test Engineer’ in Windows Vista, I was sitting in the Richmond office close to 5pm, working on C++ tests - which at that time was the most boring thing I could be doing that I hated it!
-Then, somehow, my mind without any prompt ‘slipped’ into higher-gears of some sort where everything started functioning smoothly.
-This so-called menial task had became a neutral ‘mental activity’ and my awareness of it took a magical turn … in that, I started appreciating the various nooks and crannies of ‘the brain in operation’.
+Being a ‘Software Test Engineer’ in the Windows Vista team, I was sitting in the Richmond office close to 5pm, working on C++ tests - which at that time was the most boring thing I could be doing that I hated it!
+Then, somehow, my mind without any prompt* ‘slipped’ into higher-gears* of some sort where everything started functioning smoothly.
+This so-called menial task had became a neutral ‘mental activity’* and my awareness of it took a magical turn … in that, I started appreciating the various nooks and crannies of ‘the brain in operation’.
 At this meta level, the interest-level of the task did not matter - because the very fact that the brain is working on it in its intricate levels was so wonderful to observe.
 I was able to work on the task most effectively, and while enjoying it thoroughly, with a complete 360 degrees awareness of it as it was happening (and there was a total immediacy, unlike the traditional modality of ‘me’ being ‘up there somewhere’ lost in some semi-fancy despite being physically located here).

 • On-the-job real-time experiencing